kanjisense

 The four rows of the rime tables

-I briefly mentioned above that one of the foundational sources for Middle Chinese phonology was something called the "rime tables".
+I briefly mentioned above that one of the foundational sources for Middle Chinese phonology is something called the "rime tables".
 These tables were basically a tool used for looking up words' pronunciations, much like you might use a dictionary for today.
-But instead of writing out pronunciations somehow in phonetic symbols, the compilers of these tables invented a sophisticated grid system.
+But instead of writing out pronunciations in phonetic symbols somehow, the compilers of these tables invented a sophisticated grid system.
 They took every Chinese syllable they could think of, and chose one representative character for each.
 Then, they arranged these characters on a series of grids, grouping similar-sounding characters close together.
-It was a complex system, much more complex than you'll in dictionaries today, but it was an ingenious system for the time.
+It was a complex system, much more complex than you'll find in dictionaries today, but it was an ingenious system for the time.
 It made it possible for any Chinese speaker at the time to easily look up character readings, without having to learn any new writing system.

 A page from the Yunjing rime tables